teatwig/nano-9/README.md

 - Do not provide a comprehensive game development console experience.
 - Do not support `peek()` or `poke()` in their entirety.
 - Do not write P8 or PNG cartridges.
-- Do not use fixed-point numbers.
+- Do not use fixed-point numbers in general.
 - Do not support same performance characteristics.

   Let me provide an example where Nano-9 and Pico-8 performance differ.
 In